data-forge/data-forge-js/README.md

 		return 1 + 1;
 	}

-Even though I haven't used it much in this readme, I prefer the new syntax as it is more concise and the code flows better when multiple are chained together.
+Even though I haven't used it much in this readme, I prefer the new syntax as it is more concise and the code flows better when multiple anonymous functions are chained together.

 # Basic Usage